nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 #If you have issues with data, it is advised to delete the '.extraction_complete' file
 ```

-For additional support or contact the lab instructor or contact Niall Miller (via mattermost or whatever is easy)
+For additional support or contact the lab instructor or contact Niall Miller

 ---